 Use line D35 if any of the following special circumstances apply.
-Attach your own schedule to the back of your return, explaining any amounts entered here.
+Attach your own schedule, explaining any amounts entered here.

 A. Exclusion for U.S. Government, Arizona State, or Local Government Pensions

 If you receive pension income from any of the sources listed below, subtract the amount you received or \$2,500, whichever is less.
 Include only the amount you reported as income on your federal return and included on line B15 in the ARIZONA column.
 If both you and your spouse receive such pension income, each spouse may subtract the amount received or \$2,500, whichever is less.